this-is-nisa/hair-type-classifiction/README.md

 # Hair Type Classification and Feature Analysis

-**Status:** Actively in progress.
+**Status:** In progress.
 I am actively adding new analysis, experiments, and updates

 **Description:** This project will train a convolutional neural network to classify hair images into four major hair texture categories: straight, wavy, curly, and kinky.
 Using the same dataset, I will perform feature extraction (curl tightness, texture, and strand density) and unsupervised clustering to explore whether finer hair patterns, consistent with the Andre Walker hair typing system (1A-4C), can be identified in feature space.
 The project emphasizes analysis and interpretation rather than creating new labeled data.